Frequently Asked Questions

 Do I need a mental health care plan or referral?

-To work with me no GP referral, and no mental health care plan is required.
-Counselling is offered outside the Medicare system, so there is also no gap fee: what you see is what you pay.
+To work with me no GP referral is needed.
+This means you do not need a mental health care plan to access psychotherapy (counselling) at A New Chapter.
+Professional counselling is offered outside the Australian Medicare system, so there is also no gap fee.
+There are no hidden charges: what you see is what you pay.

 How long is a typical therapy session?